sass/libsass/Readme.md

 NSass is a .NET wrapper around libsass library.
 All information about libsass itself could be found in readme file under *NSass.LibSass* directory.

-At this moment NSass is under development.
-By the way, the most necessary stuff is already implemented:
+Primary development of NSass is completed at this moment.
+Features you can use:

 * simple one-to-one C++/CLI wrapper around libsass
 * high-level C# wrapper (however, without much of additional features)
 * HTTP handler for live SASS processing
+* Bundling and Minification support
 * install all of the above throught NuGet

+Some minor features are under development.

 Main principles
 ---------------